Sol-Q/docs/documetation/Diagrams/UseCase diagram.md

-Diagram of use cases - one of the available kinds of graphs supported Doxabeta Neo.
+UseCase diagram - is one of the available kinds of graphs supported Doxabeta Neo.

 ![Example](/Diagrams/Use-case-diagram.png)

 The main elements of the chart - participant (actor) and precedent (option).